 @FoodAngels | Facebook

-My trip to Brighton was sponsored by the city’s official tourism department.
+My trip to gay trip to Brighton was sponsored by the city’s official tourism department.
 You can find more information about the city as well as hotel & tour information on their official tourism site: http://www.visitbrighton.com/

 Cupcakes are always fun :)

 I LOVE CUPCAKES!

 This makes me nevous.
 I am lacking absolutely ANY baking or decorating talent!
 Must be real hard work.
 I once tried to buy frosting in germany to save time.
 I didn’t get any until I found the english shop.
 Love frostings.
 Saves MUCH time. ;-)

 Hahah Heike!
 It’s really not difficult.
 Basically a lump of butter into a pile of sugar all mixed up – pretty disgusting, actually.
 Decorating is a challenge though – It took me several tries to try and squeeze the frosting onto the cakes in a decent manner.